gohj99/Wear_Translator_Public/PRIVACY.md

 * **We does not store or access your translation content.**
 * Microsoft Azure has its own privacy policy, which we encourage you to review.
 You can find privacy information related to Azure services by visiting Microsoft's official website.

 ---

+## Clipboard Usage

+**Wear Translator** may read from or write to your device's clipboard for the purpose of copying or pasting translation content.
+All clipboard operations are performed **entirely on your device** and are **never transmitted, uploaded, or stored** by us or any third party.
+This ensures that your clipboard data remains private and secure at all times.

+---